vikrantparalkar/scripts-for-devops-operations/README.md

-# This repository contains useful shell scripts created specifically for DevOps operations.
+# This repository contains useful scripts created specifically for DevOps operations.